microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Stack_HCI/Walkthrough/challenge4/solution.md

 ### Task 2: Create a new secret in your Key Vault

-1. After the creation navigate to the Azure Key Vault and assign the *Secret Management* template to the managed identity of your Azure Arc-enabled server *lin-app-mi*.
+1. After the creation navigate to the Azure Key Vault and assign the *Secret Management* template to the managed identity of your Azure Arc-enabled server *lin-app*.

 ![image](./img/3_Assign_KeyVault_permissions.png)